-- (A) After completion of the project and before final approval and acceptance can be made, a professionally prepared and certified "record set" of plans shall be submitted to the Board for review. - (B) These plans shall include all pertinent data relevant to the completed storm drainage system and shall include: - (1) Pipe size and pipe material; - (2) Invert elevations; - (3) Top rim elevations; - (4) Lengths of all pipe structures; - (5) Data and calculations showing detention basin storage volume; and - (6) Certified statement on plans stating the completed storm drainage system substantially complies with construction plans as approved by the Board. - (C) All submitted plans shall be reviewed for compliance within 30 days after submission to the Board or County Surveyor.
-If notice of noncompliance is not given within 30 days of submission of the plans, the plans shall be construed as approved and accepted.
+- (A) After completion of the project and before final approval and acceptance can be made, a professionally prepared and certified "record set" of plans shall be submitted to the County Engineer and Commission for review. - (B) These plans shall include all pertinent data relevant to the completed storm drainage system and shall include: - (1) Pipe size and pipe material; - (2) Invert elevations; - (3) Top rim elevations; - (4) Lengths of all pipe structures; - (5) Data and calculations showing detention basin storage volume; and - (6) Certified statement on plans stating the completed storm drainage system substantially complies with construction plans as approved by the Board. - (C) All submitted plans shall be reviewed for compliance within 30 days after submission to the County Engineer and Commission.
+If notice of noncompliance is not given to the applicant by the County Engineer within 30 days of submission of the plans, the plans shall be deemed approved and accepted.
 (Ord.
 90-5, passed 8-30-90; Am.
 Ord. passed 2-16-99)